templeman/dotfiles-1/mac/README.md

     - [Xcode]: select CLI tools in prefs
         - This is __required__ to build some apps like neovim@HEAD

-## Install homebrew

-1. Install according to <https://brew.sh/>.
-Install bundles in a later step.
+## Setup ssh keys

+1. `sshkeygen` (alias to generate new ed25519 keys)
+1. Add the public key to GitHub, GitLab, Bitbucket, etc.
+1. `ssh-add -K ~/.ssh/privatekeyfile` to store the key in Keychain.

 ## Install dotfiles